How To Shrink Wrap

 Step Two - Proper Measurements

 Proper measurements will help determine the size and form of shrink film to consider, the size of sealer needed, and the size of shrink tunnel if needed.
 We recommend length x width x height measurements of the largest product being wrapped.
-Purchasing shrink film, a heat sealer, and a shrink tunnel to accommodate the largest product will enable the ability to wrap smaller products as well.
+Purchasing shrink film, a heat sealer, and a shrink tunnel to accommodate the largest product will enable users to wrap smaller products as well.

 How To Measure